• Skip to primary navigation

 Listener Question: The Rarity of Hemp Oil Infusions

-Margaret addresses a listener question from Wayne in New York about the rarity of hemp oil infusions.
-Here are the key points she discusses:
+A listener question from Wayne in New York about the rarity of hemp oil infusions.
+Here are the key points:

 Distinctive Taste: Hemp oil has a strong, earthy flavour that may not blend well with other ingredients, unlike more neutral oils such as olive or avocado oil.